-Drawing on insight and experience from across the education sector, the group will develop a series of recommendations to support the reduction of unnecessary teacher and leader workload.
+Drawing on insight and experience from across the education sector, the group has developed a series of initial recommendations to reduce unnecessary teacher and leader workload.
 The recommendations are available to view here.
 Final recommendations will be published in spring 2024.

-Are you also supporting schools to introduce flexible working?
+Are you also supporting flexible working for teachers?

 School leaders are also receiving support to introduce flexible working in their schools.

-A new toolkit is set to be launched later this month with practical resources to help them introduce practices such as job shares, part-time working and ad-hoc flexibility, and the occasional personal day.
+A new toolkit has now been launched, with practical resources to help them introduce practices such as job shares, part-time working and ad-hoc flexibility, such as the occasional personal day.

 As part of this, a further five new Flexible Working Ambassador Multi-Academy Trusts and Schools (FWAMS) have been announced, on top of the seven announced in June this year.
 The FWAMS will champion flexible working and offer practical advice to school leaders.